 Important Notes on Admission

-- Be a Registered Nurse, holding a four-year baccalaureate degree, normally in nursing
+- Be a Registered Nurse or a Registered Psychiatric Nurse holding a baccalaureate degree, normally in nursing

 Documents for Application Package

-The application process includes a Statement of Intent.
-Your statement will offer the admissions committee evidence of your knowledge, commitment, and the experience that you hold as you pursue advanced preparation in Nursing.
+The application process includes a Career & Learning Objectives statement.
+Your statement will offer the admissions committee evidence of your knowledge, commitment, and the experience you hold as you pursue advanced preparation in Nursing.

 You will upload this 1-2 page essay after you have submitted your online application.

 Reference Request Form